-The master's in Business Administration is a dynamic programme that responds to developments in society and student interest.
-The range of specializations can therefore vary from year to year.
+The master's in Business Administration is a dynamic program that responds to developments in society and student interest.
+The range of specializations can, therefore, vary from year to year.

-The BA Master programme consists of 60 European Credits (EC).
-One third of this BA programme consists of common courses (20 EC).
-Two thirds of the programme consists of specialization-specific courses (40 EC) including the Master’s thesis (25 EC).
+The BA Master program consists of 60 European Credits (EC).
+One-third of this BA program consists of common courses (20 EC).
+Two-thirds of the program consists of specialization-specific courses (40 EC) including the Master’s thesis (25 EC).
 Each course comprises 5 EC.
 The language of instruction is English.

 Master of Science (MSc)

-We often receive questions on the title after the Business Administration Master’s degree programme.
+We often receive questions on the title after the Business Administration Master’s degree program.
 To make clear:

-Graduates of the Business Administration Master’s degree programme are awarded the title of ‘Master of Science’ (MSc).
-Therefore it is a MSc BA instead of a MBA.
+Graduates of the Business Administration Master’s degree program are awarded the title of ‘Master of Science’ (MSc).
+Therefore it is an MSc BA instead of an MBA.

 This school offers programs in: